-Table 3: KS statistic (D) between pairs of empirical datasets sampling's distribution is lower, the error in the sampling distribution relative to the true distribution is $D \leq 4.3$.
-On the other hand, because the short crawl data exceeds the full crawl distribution, its error relative to the true distribution is $D \geq 12$.
-In other words, the true D for the sampling data is at most 4.3, while the true D for the short crawl data is at least 12.
+Fig. 8: Comparison of degree distributions observed from sampling versus exhaustively crawling all peers true distribution is $D \leq 0.043$.
+On the other hand, because the short crawl data exceeds the full crawl distribution, its error relative to the true distribution is $D \geq 0.120$.
+In other words, the true D for the sampling data is at most 0.043, while the true D for the short crawl data is at least 0.120.
 It is possible that sampling with MRWB produces more accurate results than a full crawl (which suffers from distortion), but this is difficult to prove conclusively.